-At the proposed Skerries North Substation a nearby overbridge across the railway line has a vertical clearance of 3.12m which may constrain some construction vehicle access, however alternative routes are available to the site that are not as constrained.
+At the proposed Skerries North Substation a nearby overbridge across the railway line has a clearance of 3.12m which may construction vehicle access.

 At Drogheda MacBride Station, Clongriffin Station and Howth Junction & Donaghmede Station a number of car parking areas and pedestrian facilities associated with the existing station may be affected during construction.